hadro/info654fa22/slides/class_4.md

 }
 ```

-(The paragraph tag that are at the same nested level as the h1 tag, and no others)
+(The paragraph tags that are at the same nested level as the h1 tag, and no others)

 ---
 # Adjacent selectors